-Set up 100 DigiSwasthya centres in PAN India across all aspirant districts in India impacting more than 1 crore people and make Digiswasthya people’s most trusted healthcare partner where they will get the right direction, information, and diagnosis for their issues.
+To set up DigiSwasthya centres in PAN India across all aspirant districts in India, impacting people and making DigiSwasthya people’s most trusted healthcare partner where they will get the right direction, information, and diagnosis for their issues.

 We have awareness campaigns in villages, we discuss our strategy & benefits to the villagers with the Sarpanches & encourage them to get on board with our cause.
 They then schedule a day where we conduct the awareness camps for the villagers.

 We provide correct information about their diagnosis, and the existing schemes of GOI, and the organizations that help with patients’ treatment- Cancer, Kidney transplant, Bone Marrow Transplant, Blood Cancer, and any critical surgeries or treatment.

 We generate EMR for each patient to keep track of their health.
 We provide access to every patient to check their reports and the prescriptions online.
 This saves a significant amount of time when patient moves to another hospital for treatment.